AtlerGibby/AStar3DNavGrid/README.md

 ![CoverImage](screenshots/CoverImageAStarNavGrid.png)

 # <img src="Astar3dNavgrid\addons\astar3dnavgrid\Art\AStarIcon.png" alt="icon" width="24"/> AStar3DNavGrid
-A system for easily creating grids and path finding using AStar3D.
+A Godot 4.2 system for easily creating grids and path finding using AStar3D.
 GDExtension binaries for Windows, Linux, and MacOS(Unsigned).

 ## Features
 These are the main features of the addon.